Contexter/FountainAI/Initialize the FountainAI.md

    - Copy the output (your public key).

 2. **Add the Public Key to Your VPS**:
-   - Use an SSH client to connect to your VPS.
+   - Open A second terminal tab and use an SSH client to connect to your VPS.
    - Example command:
      ```sh
      ssh your_vps_username@your_vps_ip